indydutch/blog-content/posts/2025-12-22-mcp-n8n-agent-tutorial-part2.md

 api_key = "sk-1234567890abcdef"  # BAD!
 ```

+This is dangerous because: (1) Keys end up in version control, (2) Anyone with code access has your keys, (3) Rotating keys requires code changes.

 ✅ **Do:** Use environment variables
 ```python
 api_key = os.getenv("OPENWEATHER_API_KEY")
 if not api_key:
     raise ValueError("OPENWEATHER_API_KEY not set")
 ```

+Environment variables are external to your code—they can be changed without redeploying, and they're not committed to Git.

 ### 2. Input Validation